Banana Backpacks: Supporting Education and Clean Water in Cambodia

 Travel is full of defining moments.
 Growing up with a family who spent months overseas in Indonesia, these experiences marked me from a young age.
 There was one particular moment, however, that truly defined both my path and my passion for responsible travel.
 I was eighteen years old and visiting Cambodia for the first time.
 In the capital city of Phnom Penh I went to the former school, turned security prison, turned genocide museum of Tuol Sleng.
 Displayed in the former classrooms there are portraits of the 14,000 Cambodian citizens who were imprisoned, tortured, and executed during the Khmer Rouge regime of the 1970s.

 This post contains affiliate links.
 However this is not a paid or sponsored post.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
-Check out my Affiliates Page for more info.
+Check out my Disclaimer for more info.

 I couldn’t bring myself to walk away and I spent hours there.
 I was heartbroken.
 Beyond that, I was startled by my own lack of education about Cambodia’s very recent genocide.
 This genocide took the lives of a quarter of the country’s entire population.
 It was a turning point for me as I realized the power of travel to educate us on global issues.